What does a startup need to get started?

 Part three: How to get financing and funding

-Part four: What are the main characteristics to look in an R&D partner
+Part four: What are the main characteristics to look for in an R&D partner